-We support new employees to settle in through various activities as well as supporting their professional and career development on an ongoing basis.
+Your wellbeing The University's Sport Centre, Counselling Services and Occupational Health are just some of the support services available to University employees to promote their physical and mental wellbeing.
+The University delivers The Festival of Wellbeing annually, which is a programme of stimulating talks and activities, which aim to promote wellbeing and good mental and physical health.
+The University also hosts the Cambridge Festival, which is a great opportunity to get your first taste of public engagement, through volunteering, supporting hands-on activities or proposing a talk.
+Development opportunities We support new employees to settle in through various activities as well as supporting their professional and career development on an ongoing basis.
 Our Personal and Professional Development (PPD) team provide development opportunities for all University employees, including face-to-face sessions, online learning modules and webinars.
 All employees also have unlimited access to LinkedIn Learning to support their development.
 Both new and existing employees can undertake funded Apprenticeships, which lead to a range of vocational and professional qualifications.
 We offer reduced staff fees for University of Cambridge graduate courses and the opportunity to attend lectures and seminars held by University departments and institutions.
 A range of University training providers also offer specialist learning and development in their own areas e.g. teaching and learning, digital literacy, finance, health and wellbeing, safety.

-How to apply

-Applications should be submitted online via the University of Cambridge jobs page www.jobs.cam.ac.uk by clicking "Apply online" in the job advert.
+How to apply Applications should be submitted online via the University of Cambridge jobs page www.jobs.cam.ac.uk by clicking "Apply online" in the job advert.
 You will need an email address to register for our online system.
 Conversations about flexible working are encouraged at the University of Cambridge.
 Please feel free to discuss flexibility prior to applying (using the contact information below) or at interview if your application is successful.

-As part of the application process, you will be asked to supply the names of two academic referees.
+As part of the application process, you will be asked to supply the names of three academic referees.
 Please note that (if you consent) your referees will be contacted once your application is complete and prior to shortlisting.

-Informal enquiries are welcomed and should be directed to Dr Laura Cimoli at lc929@cam.ac.uk

-If you have any queries regarding the application process, please contact: LE43766@maths.cam.ac.uk

-The closing date for applications is 30 November 2024.
+Informal enquiries are welcomed and should be directed to: Professor Holly Krieger Email: hkrieger@dpmms.cam.ac.uk If you have any queries regarding the application process, please contact: LF43730@maths.cam.ac.uk The closing date for applications is: 15 December 2024 The interview date for the role is: During the first 3 weeks of January 2025